-In 15 years you will thank me for this blog post.
+In 1 5 years you will thank me for this brief article.

 The number one golden rule of money is always to “THINK LONG TERM”.
-When you look at your monthly mortgage payment on a 30-Year Mortgage vs. a 15-Year Mortgage, don't dismiss this super important golden rule.
+When you look at your monthly mortgage payment on a 30-Year vs. a 15-Year, you are completely dismissing this super important golden rule.

-Spending an extra few hundred dollars per month today, over time, could amount to the equivalent of an extra hundreds of thousands of dollars in your pocket!
+The first thing to remember is that an extra few hundred dollars today, over time, is the equivalent of an extra hundreds of thousands of dollars in your pocket.

-Here are 5 quick reasons to help illustrate why you probably want to opt for the 15-Year Mortgage over the 30-Year Mortgage:
+Here are 5 quick reasons to help illustrate why you NEVER want to get a 30-Year Mortgage:

 1. With a 30-Year Mortgage you build equity much slower! – Google a 30-Year Mortgage and run the amortization table.
 You will find that after the first 10 years of the mortgage, you pay tons of interest and very little principal.
-If you do what most people do and attempt to sell your home after 5 to 10 years, you will quickly find out how little equity you have in your home when you put it on a 30-Year Mortgage.
+If you sell your home in 5 to 10 years, you will quickly find out how little equity you have in your home when you put it on a 30-Year Mortgage.
 No one tells you this when you are deciding on a 30 vs. a 15.
-The reality is this: the quicker you build equity in your home, the quicker you have more money in your pocket when you sell it, and therefore, the sooner you have more options!
+The reality is this: the quicker you build equity in your home, the more options you have.

-3. With a 30-Year Mortgage you end up paying twice as much in interest – This one sounds like a no-brainer, but this fact seems to elude a lot of people when they buy a home.
+3. With a 30-Year Mortgage you end up paying twice as much in interest – No brainer.
 Why pay $200K in interest when you can pay $100K in interest.
-Interest is the cost of money, and in the case of a mortgage, it's the cost of the loan.
-Put another way, do you want to pay $15K for a car that sells for $10K, or would you rather pay $30K for that same car?
-That line of thinking applies to a home mortgage.
+Interest is the cost of the loan.
+Do you want to pay $15K for a car that sells for $10K, or would you rather pay $30K for that same car?
 Interest is a heartless monster when it comes to destroying your wealth.
 The less of it you pay, the better your financial life is.

 THE ONLY INTEREST THAT MAKES MILLIONAIRES IS COMPOUND INTEREST.
 ANY OTHER INTERESTS SHOULD BE AVOIDED LIKE THE PLAGUE.